illixion/vscode-vibrancy-continued/docs/known-errors.md

 Check your settings.
 You should change the renderer type of the terminal to `dom`.

 `"terminal.integrated.gpuAcceleration": "off"`

-### Prompt "Run Visual Studio Code with administrator privileges"

-It usually appears on Windows when you are using the VSCode System Installer.
-You should close VSCode completely, then run VSCode as administrator and retry what you did before (Enable/Reload/Disable Vibrancy).

 ### I'm on Windows 10 and I'm experiencing lag when dragging the window